Best Putters For High Handicappers 2026: Tested And Reviewed

 EvnRoll ER2 Putter

-Evnroll putters have become known in the last few years for just how consistent they are and how goof they feel.
+Evnroll putters have become known in the last few years for just how consistent they are and how good they feel.
 The ER2 model is their blade that is designed for the traditionalists of the game.

 Evnroll gets its name from what they call Sweetface Technology, which essentially means that they have tried to make the sweet spot as big as possible.
 Essentially, any putt that is struck on the grooves of the putter face will feel solid, meaning more putts roll the same way!